NOVA-college-Haarlem/haarlem-promotion/README.md

 # Haarlem Promotion

-This repository contains a WordPress installation configured with Docker Compose.
+This repository contains a Docker compose file that will create a clean installation of the latest Wordpress version.

 ## Prerequisites

 - Docker
-- Docker Compose

 ## Getting Started